keep-network/ci/actions/load-env-variables/README.md

 Imported variables can be accessed from the `env` context in the job in which action was used.
-To use the variables in a different job, you must invoke the `load-env-variables` action there as well .
+To use the variables in a different job, you must invoke the `load-env-variables` action there as well.

 Example:
 ```yaml